aaronmee/magi-docker/README.md

 # magi-docker
-This repository contains the instructions to setup a conterized version of the Magi (XMG) daemon.
+This repository contains instructions to setup a conterized version of the Magi (XMG) daemon.
-A docker image is provided on docker hub.
-So far, only x86_64 and arm64 architectures are supported.
+A docker image is provided on docker hub, which is built from source.

 ## Supported architectures
 The docker image is built for multiple architectures at the same time.